abramscris/stock-analysis/README.md

 ### Applying refactoring on original code

-When applying the refactoring codes for this project demanded a lot of detail attention and after a few attempts the most applicable changes that came back with considerable results were change the Loop code, where i placed on the same loop but get all the data in arrays.And no more swiching between worksheets.
+When applying the refactoring codes for this project demanded a lot of detail attention and after a few attempts the most applicable changes that came back with considerable results were change the Loop code, where I placed on the same loop but get all the data in arrays.And no more swiching between worksheets.

 #### Original Code Nested Loop